sweattep/ancient_quotes/README.md

 >As for me, I will hope continuously and will praise you more and more.

 >Who can hear what God is saying And receive the knowledge that comes from the Most High.
 With staring eyes I see in a trance A vision from Almighty God.

+>Before your very eyes I will take your wives and give them to another, and he will lie with them in broad daylight.
+You have acted in secret, but I will do this thing in broad daylight before all Israel.